mjon/WildCounts/_count/methods/concepts--your-friend-the-question-mark.md

 My job when making wild counts is to honestly record exactly what I observe, nothing less and nothing more.

-By adding a question mark in this way, when I'm analysing blackbird trends, researchers can look at the trends both including and not including my questionable birds.
+By adding a question mark in this way, when we're analysing blackbird trends, researchers can look at the trends both including and not including my questionable birds.
 If we get the same result both times, we can be confident that a trend is robust.

 But, wait, you might say, why are you even bothering to count birds if you can't identify a blackbird?
 True, they are distinctive birds, but that's not always the case.
 If you're counting every individual of a species, no matter how easy it is to identify, sometimes all you'll get is a brief glimpse.

 For example, that happens when I'm moving along a transect and I glimpse the brown back of what looks like a female blackbird, foraging in the shade under some vegetation.
 In Christchurch, New Zealand, that’s going to be a [blackbird](https://www.inaturalist.org/taxa/12716-Turdus-merula), or perhaps a [song thrush](https://www.inaturalist.org/taxa/12748-Turdus-philomelos).
 Thrushes are lighter brown on the back (and very speckled on the breast) but that's not always clear from a view of the back in the shade.
-If I had time and binoculars, I would be able to work it out.
-If I don't have time, I can write the following and keep moving.
+If I had time and binoculars, I could work it out.
+If I don't have time, or if it flies off, I can write the following and keep moving.

 `Blkb 1? (or thrush)`